Skip to content

 console.log(outcome.trace);

-Related: Runtime -> Diagnostics and Runtime -> Trace.
+Related: Runtime diagnostics and Runtime trace.

-5) Power: reuse + plan
+5) Power: reuse and explain

 flowchart LR